Essential Guide to Ecommerce Email Marketing that You Should Know

 8. Segment your audience

-Not all customers are the same, we all know that.
-But only a few marketers change the way they communicate in their emails based on who they're targeting.
-Those who do, however, tend to see impressive results.
+Not all customers are the same – we all know that.
+But not many marketers change how they communicate in their emails based on who they're targeting.
+The ones who do, though, tend to get great results.

-Here are five customer segments that most e-commerce businesses would find useful:
+Here are five customer segments most e-commerce businesses can benefit from:

-• High spenders (people with high average order value or high lifetime value)
+• High spenders (those who spend a lot per order or have a high lifetime value)

-• One-time buyers (people who’ve only purchased once and would need a bit of convincing to buy again)
+• One-time buyers (those who only bought once and need a little push to buy again)

-Should you treat them the same as people who only subscribed to your newsletter and never bought anything?
-Absolutely not!
+Should you treat these people the same as subscribers who haven’t bought anything?
+Definitely not!

 ecommerce-email-segmentation-huel